Fahad-Habib/Rubiks-Cube-Solver/README.md

    - Permute Corners
    - Orient Corners

-**Solution of the cube is stored in an array.**
+**Solution of the cube is stored in an array and in a txt file.**

 ## Using the Program

  - Clone the repository.
- - Install kivy library using "pip install kivy".
+ - Install requirements: `pip3 install -r requirements.txt`.